-Within the framework of the PEEK project On the Fragility of Sounds, the co-researchers Irene Lehmann and Christina Lessiak continue to work in their respective areas of research and pursue their own projects.
+Within the framework of the PEEK project On the Fragility of Sounds, the co-researchers Irene Lehmann and Christina Lessiak continued to work in their respective areas of research and pursued their own projects.
 As research practices were shared and discussed, multi-layered interactions took place.
-The collaborative explorations circled around the main topics of the project: the interrelations of music theatre with various modes of perception, and the influence of social categories like gender, feminism, and queerness on the main topics.
+The collaborative explorations circled around the main topics of the project: the interrelations of music theatre and composition with various modes of perception, and the influence of social categories like gender, feminism, and queerness on the main topics.

-Irene Lehmann continues to expand her research project Resonating Knowledges, which she developed from investigations into how gender and queerness influence practices of composing-performing, in the areas of music theatre and dance.
+Irene Lehmann continued to expand her research project Resonating Knowledges, which she developed from investigations into how gender and queerness influence practices of composing-performing in the areas of music theatre and dance.

 Find out more about Irene Lehmann’s projects at her website: